ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 [https://certbot.eff.org/hosting_providers/](https://certbot.eff.org/hosting_providers/)

-Note that to save some money you only need the domain name, and don’t specifically need hosting service If your domain name provider doesn't provide SSL certificate, you will have to self-issue it, which defeat the purpose on the trust level.
+Note that to save some money you only need the domain name, and don’t specifically need hosting service If your domain name provider doesn't provide SSL certificate, you will have to self-issue it, which defeat the purpose on a trust level stand point.

-For the purpose of this tutorial let’s say you acquired *your_domain.xyz*
+Let’s say you acquired *your_domain.xyz*

 ### Manage DNS Zone

 In your Domain Name provider website, you should have a **manage** tab associated with the domain name you just purchased.
 Add a subdomain  *(ie. conceal)* and have it pointing to your IPv4 *global_ip* address using the A record.